Contributor: Sarah Lerdal. Lesson ID: 11258

 In the year 1931, during the Great Depression, President Hoover dedicated the newly-completed Empire State Building in New York City.

 Construction took barely more than one year for the 1250-foot skyscraper to become the tallest building in the world.
 The contractors tasked with this iconic chore completed four stories per week; they were efficient and were paid well for their commitment.

 In 1929, the period known as The Great Depression began.
 (Check out the Related Lessons in the right-hand sidebar to learn more about it.)

 President Herbert Hoover had been in office for less than one year before he was challenged with the country's worst economic breakdown.

 As you work through this lesson, look to answer the question of how President Hoover tried to lift the United States up from the rubble of economic deterioration and instill a sense of hope in the American people.

 Keep a notebook handy so you can record your thoughts and potential answers to the above question as you watch the following videos and read articles related to Hoover's presidency.

-Next, read about the impact of the Smoot-Hawley Tariff Act from Encyclopædia Britannica.
+Next, read about the impact of the Smoot-Hawley Tariff Act.

-Finally, go to the Herbert Hoover Presidential Library and Museum, and read the President Herbert Hoover biographical sketch.
-Please pay particular attention to this section taken from the biographical sketch:
+Finally, read about President Herbert Hoover.
+Please pay particular attention to this section taken from the biographical sketch.